nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_soc_binaries.rst

 * Updating along with the manufacturer application, by attaching the :file:`nordic_top.suit` envelope to the manufacturer root manifest, updating both the SoC binaries and the manufacturer's application simultaneously.

-Updating the nRF54h20 SOC binaries separately from the manufacturer application
+Updating the nRF54H20 SoC binaries separately from the manufacturer application
 ===============================================================================

 When using this method, two separate updates are performed: